Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

   : Table: Specific Cursed Items

+### Amulet of Inescapable Location
-**Amulet of Inescapable Location:** This device is typically worn on a chain or as a brooch.
+This device is typically worn on a chain or as a brooch.
 It appears, to magical analysis, to prevent location, scrying or detection or influence by *detect thoughts* or telepathy.
 It seems to be an *amulet of proof against detection and